Thousand Oaks, California: Modern history

 Thousand Oaks is encouraging mixed-use retail and housing development along the downtown portion of Thousand Oaks Boulevard.
 The city is built-out within the confines of the Conejo Valley and has adopted a smart growth strategy as there is no room for the sprawling suburban growth the city is known for.

 Increased development in Moorpark and Simi Valley in the late 1990s and early 2000s caused the Moorpark Freeway (Highway 23) to become heavily congested during both morning and afternoon rush hours.
 A major widening project began in 2008.

 On March 30, 2016, California Lutheran University and the NFL Rams team reached an agreement that allowed the team to have regular season training operations at CLU's campus in Thousand Oaks for the next two years.
 The Rams paid for two practice fields, paved parking, and modular buildings constructed on the northwestern corner of the campus.

 On November 7, 2018, a lone gunman killed 12 people in a mass shooting at the Borderline Bar and Grill.
 Days later, the Woolsey Fire threatened the community, burning homes across Ventura and Los Angeles Counties.
-The fire continued most of November, charring almost 100,000 acres and consuming multiple homes in the region.
+The fire continued most of November, charring almost 100,000 acres and destroying nearly 400 structures in the region.